DSR-RHIT/me447-visualizing-data/cm/week-05_assignments.md

 week 5
 ------

-Portfolio progress.
+New portfolio work.
 By the end of the week you should be able to

+-   Developing your data and graph for D5 Box and whisker plot
+-   something else
+-   something else

+Continuing portfolio progress

 -   Revise earlier graphs and critiques based on the roundtable discussions
 -   Revise the citations used based on the assigned readings
+-   Review the portfolio checklist to be sure you keep up with all the requirements

 Due this week